 Speaking of Facebook, if you’re trying to improve your presence there, take a few tips from Entrepreneur magazine.
 Starr Hall’s advice includes naming your page appropriately and greeting visitors with a “welcome” page rather than the Facebook wall.
 And have you heard about the new subscribe feature that lets people follow your public updates without friending you?
 Read more about that.
 We also recommend these tips for small businesses and these tips for slightly larger businesses, perhaps because we wrote them.
 The key to success on the world’s largest social network is engagement, not publishing.
 Ask questions, prompt response, provoke and amuse.
 Our vote for the most awesome Facebook page: Skittles.
 Unique voice and dripping with personality.
 “Skittles now has 20 million fans?
 If I had that many guinea pigs, I’d be unstoppable.”

 This entry was posted on Tuesday, February 7th, 2012 at 4:50 pm and is filed under Advertising, Business News, Demographics, NewMedia, Newspapers, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.